Buying a Home?

 Making an Offer

 Now that you've found a home you love, the next step is to make a formal offer on the home.
 This is a written contract that I will prepare on your behalf.
 It includes the price you are offering, an offer of earnest money to secure the offer (usually 1% of the purchase price), a nominal Due Diligence Fee to the seller's (usually 1% of the earnest money), the Due Diligence period needed for inspection, and of course the closing date - among other things.
 Changes in the market and each buying/selling situation may change the amounts needed for the security deposit and Due Diligence Fee, but don't worry, your Carolina Home Realtor will walk you through it all.

 Usually after a series of counter-offers, you and the seller will come to a compromise and the contract is finalized.

 As specified within the contract, you have a set amount of time to inspect the home to make sure there are no hidden problems.
 If problems are identified within the contracted Due Diligence Period, the Buyer can get out of the contract and get their Earnest Money Back only losing the Due Diligence Fee.

 Some inspections you may want done include a general home inspection, termite, radon, water & sewer (if needed), survey & appraisal.
-I have a list of qualified vendors I will refer to you if wanted who can perform any these inspections.
+Your Carolina Home Realtor will have a list of qualified vendors to refer to you if wanted who can perform any these inspections.